Best camera for stop-motion animation

 How to choose the best camera for stop-motion animation

-Mainly shot indoors under constant, controllable lighting, animators favor high resolution stills cameras, both DSLR and mirrorless cameras are commonly used by amateurs all the way through to professionals that work on feature films.
+Stop-motion animation is mainly indoors under constant, controllable lighting.
+As such, animators favor high-resolution stills cameras, both DSLR and mirrorless cameras are commonly used by amateurs all the way through to professionals that work on feature films.
 However, beginners might want to start on an inexpensive route by using a webcam or phone.
 The best cameras are chosen for their ability to feed Live View pictures through to a computer with specialized animation software and maintain a constant feed during lengthy shoots without a hitch.

 A good Live View resolution aids composition and lighting and high resolution image sensors provide superior detail which determines the animations maximum published resolution.
 Dynamic range is also important, as is the ability to control cameras via USB connection.
 Though high end users often use an external monitor for composition, those getting started may prefer a rear screen that tilts or rotates to make composing in awkward angles easier.